CaptainCodeman/svelte-form-helper/README.md

 ### Create Form Instance

-First import the `createForm` factory function in your component `<script>` block and create a form instance from it:
+First import the `createForm` factory function in your component `<script>` block and create a form validator instance from it:

 ```ts
 import { createForm } from 'svelte-form-helper'